- Online Program Offerings, Western New Mexico University, Accessed March 2017, http://online.wnmu.edu/offerings/

 - K-12 Administrator Certification Programs, School of Education, University of Wisconsin-Madison, https://elpa.education.wisc.edu/elpa/academics/K12Certification

 It's no coincidence that the names of your elementary school teachers are so often offered as a security question on websites.
 A memorable educator can have a profound influence on a person's life.
-And while a college education can get you into a career, it is your K-12 education that can get you into college.
-Those who can provide quality K-12 education are vital to our society's health.
+And while a college degree can help you earn a career, it is your K-12 education that can help you earn that degree in the first place.
+Quality K-12 educators are vital to our society's health.
 A teaching degree is nearly essential for this field, and fortunately many schools offer the option and convenience of earning such a degree online.

 Selecting an online school for a particular field of study often proves challenging since, unlike brick-and-mortar programs, you can't necessarily rely on campus tours and other in-person evaluations.
 Therefore, online research — including rankings — can help introduce prospective students to the top programs of study for a given academic discipline.

-Using a unique methodology, we evaluated 104 schools that offered at least one online associate or bachelor's degree program in K-12 education, and ranked them based on five criteria.
-Below are the resulting top 10 online programs for aspiring K-12 teachers:
+Using data from the National Center for Education Statistics' Integrated Postsecondary Education Data System (IPEDS) and our own unique methodology, we evaluated 104 schools that offered at least one online associate or bachelor's degree program in K-12 education.
+Below are our results: the top 10 online colleges for K-12 education.

 Chaminade University of Honolulu